ZuneNebula/Schrodinger-s-Library/schrodingers-hugo/content/blog/experience.md

 After almost 4 months of development, we gathered and talked about everything done and not done.
 These are some of the ideas discussed:

 ## What do we thing about the architecture of our system?
 A 3-tier-architecture was very comfortable for us.
-It is every easy to learn, and the work flow was very
+It is very easy to learn, and the work flow was very

-A postmortem of your development experience, where you discuss some of the issues that arose during the development of your process.
-You can (and should) include both negative and positive points; they will not count against your project mark.
-It is highly recommended that you include the last three items from the list above.
-Also ensure that you discuss the area you identified for improvement after your iteration 2 retrospective; how did it go?
-This should be informal, you can choose two or three of the following items to discuss, or something else you find interesting or relevant:

- - What was the overall architecture of your system (particularly if it is different from the demo system)?
- - What went right in the development process?
+## What went wrong in the development process?
+We lacked of communication in the first months of this project.
+That was the key to shortname

- - What went wrong in the development process?
+## What went right in the development process?

- - What would you do differently, if you had the chance to start over?
- - How large is the project (number of methods, classes, etc)?
-How much of this is (roughly) devoted to each major system component?
-And any other quantifiables (e.g. if you have a record of hours spent on tasks).
- - What took the most time?
+## What took the most time?
 The least?
 Any surprises?
- - Are there any particular design smells, or brilliant design decisions?
- - Are there any outstanding bugs?
+Learning all the tools! mostly all the Android studio stuff.
+Also database implementation and integration/system tests

- - Did any features work better than expected?
+## Did any features work better than expected?
- - Are you using any technologies other than what was required (e.g. JMock, GUI builders, etc.)?
+We are actually glad that the whole app works very good!

+## Improvements after Iteration 2

 - Are you using any specific techniques covered in the course (TDD, pair programming, scrums, etc)?
 - How did the project change from your initial (iteration 0) vision or stories, or did it work out as predicted?
 - What did you learn about team or large project development?
 What will you start doing, keep doing, or stop doing next time?
 - Can you draw any conclusions from what you’ve done?